taskiq-python/taskiq/docs/available-components/README.md

 # Available components

-In this section, you can find a list of officially supported plugins for the taskiq.
+In this section, you can find a list of officially supported plugins for taskiq.

 - [Available brokers](./brokers.md)
 - [Available middlewares](./middlewares.md)